an0n4ce/blog/_posts/2021-11-19-domectf-2021-writeup.md

 ![](/assets/img/posts/domectf/us/1.png)

 The Login page is vulnerable for `sql injection`.
+Here i used [sqlmap](https://sqlmap.org/) to automate the process.

 ```bash
 ➜  sqlmap "https://brut.2021.domectf.in/" --forms --dump-all --batch